Maluscat/reactive-storage/README.md

   key: number | string | symbol,
   initialValue?: any,
   options?: RegistrationOptions = {}
-): TODO
+): { target: object, endpoint: object }
 ```

 ### Configuring deep values
+To register a property deeply, you can use the `depth` config option which
-The `depth` config option accepts either a number or a configuration.
-If given a
+accepts either a number or a configuration.
+If given a *number*, this will be
-*number*, this will be the max depth until which assigned values will be made
+the max depth until which assigned values will be made reactive.
+In this case, a
-reactive.
-In this case, a layer's configuration will be inherited from the
+layer's configuration will be inherited from the parent config, with the
-parent config, with the exception of the `target` and `endpoint` options.
+exception of the `target` and `endpoint` options.

 A given *configuration* will define options for that specific layer, which is
 useful to specify individual getters/setters for each layer of depth.
 The